 Addiction can affect everyone, including celebrities that you think are leading a perfect life.
 Matt Willis, the 39-year-old British star, is currently celebrating 14 years of sobriety after a few successful visits to our facilities.
-Matt has shown immense strength, bravery, and potential for personal growth not only by enrolling in a private rehab but also by successfully continuing his journey post-recovery without relapsing.
+Matt has shown immense strength, bravery, and potential for personal growth not only by enrolling in private rehab at Providence Projects, but also by successfully continuing his journey post-recovery without relapsing.

 Below we will share some details of Matt’s inspiring fight with addiction and how our facility can also help you in your battle with addiction.